Eco-clad Sustainable Siding

-With so many siding options available for residential and business purposes, it can be difficult to decide which one is best.
-Property owners looking for green, sustainable options now have alternatives to wood, vinyl, and aluminum siding.
+With so many types of siding available for residential and business purposes, it can be difficult to decide which one to install.
+But if you’re a property owner looking for green, sustainable building materials, consider EcoClad, a recently developed alternative to wood, vinyl, and aluminum siding.

-A new, environmentally-friendly and sustainable product being installed on residential and commercial buildings is composed of bamboo fibers, post-consumer recycled paper, and recycled wood fiber.
+This new, environmentally-friendly and sustainable siding for residential and commercial installation is composed of bamboo fibers, post-consumer recycled paper, and recycled wood fiber.
 The exterior-grade product introduced by KlipTech is called EcoClad.
-The product is as durable as metal, brick, and stucco, and does not support bacteria or fungus growth.
+This siding is as durable as metal, brick, and stucco exteriors, and does not support bacteria or fungus growth.

-EcoClad is free of VOC (Volatile Organic Compounds) and contains no benzene.
-KlipTech claims the product has seven different credits within U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) building standards.
-"The Leadership in Energy and Environmental Design (LEED) Green Building Rating System™ encourages and accelerates global adoption of sustainable green building and development practices through the creation and implementation of universally understood and accepted tools and performance criteria."
-Participation in the program is voluntary.
+EcoClad is also free of VOCs (volatile organic compounds) and contains no benzene.
+KlipTech claims the product has seven different credits within U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) green building standards.

 According to the USGBC, LEED-certified buildings satisfy the following criteria:

-- Lower operating costs and increase asset value.
+- Lower operating costs and increased asset value.

 Photo credit: KlipTech